RealWeeks/learn-vue-todo/README.md

 <HelloWorld :todos="todos" />
 ```

-The above says "pass in the data todos [the right side] can call it todos in the
+The above says "pass in the data todos [the right side] and call it todos in the
 child template [the left side]".

 *Think: data down, actions up*